Faieee/final_project/README.md

 ## Topic & Questions to Be Answered
 - **We hope to find answers as to which variables will lead to higher or lower annual income levels.
-In particular, we wish to know which factors could disadvantage a person's income level, if any.**
+In particular, we wish to know which factors could put a person in a disadvantage from earning a higher income level, if any.**
-- This is an old dataset from 1994; however, another curiosity is whether the important variables in 1994 would still be important today, such as age, education level, and marital/family status.
+- This is an old dataset from 1994; however, another curiosity of ours is whether the important variables in 1994 would still be relevant today, such as age, education level, and marital/family status.
 For example, an American income of $50,000 in 1994 is equivalent to approximately $100,000 [today](https://www.in2013dollars.com/us/inflation/1994?amount=50000); nevertheless, the annual income disparity between the rich and the poor continues to be relevant.